uchicago-capp-camp-2025/capp-camp-setup/documents/vscode/vscode.rst

 and then need to edit some C or Javascript code, you won't have to learn how to use a new editor from scratch.

-Additionally, VS Code makes it fairly easy to connect to a remote server via SSH, which means you can use VS Code on your personal computer to edit files that live in the CAPP servers, as well as interact with those files (e.g., to run your code) from a built-in terminal.

-Finally, VS Code is free!
+Also, VS Code is free!
 You won't have to pay anything to use it.

 In this section, we provide instructions on how to install VS Code and provide a list of useful VS Code tips.